angelamchoi/angelamchoi/README.md

 ### 👋 Hi, I'm Angela!
 I'm currently based in Toronto, Canada.
-I'm a Web Development Instructor at Concordia Bootcamp.
+I'm an E-Learning Systems Manager & Developer at Blyth Academy Online and an Web Development Instructor at Concordia Bootcamp.
 Previously, I was a math teacher in NYC and a startup founder at Frip App.

 - 🔭 I’m currently working on quizzify, a full stack react trivia app.
 I'm using Node.js, React, Javascript, and Trivia API.
 - 🌱 I’m currently learning React.